-7.5.1 Connect the unit to the system
+7.5.1 Connect the unit to the heat carrier circuit of the system

-Improper connection to the the system causes hazards:
+Improper connection to the heat carrier circuit of the system causes hazards:

-- Leaks result in escaping (see Residual hazards due to glycol, page 23). - Soldering and welding work on pressurised parts can result in fires or explosions. - Smoking or open light can cause fires or explosions. - Ensure that stresses and vibrations from the system are not passed on to the unit. - Only lay working fluid-side connections stress-free!
-The on-site pipeline system must be braced before connecting to the unit! - Soldering and welding work is only permitted on unpressurised units! - The use of open fire at the installation site is forbidden.
+- Leaks result in escaping heat carrier/ (see Residual hazards due to the heat carrier glycol, page 19). - Soldering and welding work on pressurised parts can result in fires or explosions. - · Smoking or open light can cause fires or explosions. - Ensure that stresses and vibrations from the system including the heat carrier circuit are not passed on to the unit. - Only lay working fluid-side connections stress-free!
+The on-site pipeline system must be braced before connecting to the unit! - · Soldering and welding work is only permitted on unpressurised units! - Evacuate the unit professionally in acc. with EN 378-2. - The use of open fire at the installation site is forbidden.
 Fire extinguishers and extinguishing agents used to protect the equipment and the operating staff must comply with the requirements of EN 378-3. - Install the pipes in acc. with EN 378-1 and EN 378-3.
-Ensure here: - Avoid transmitting vibrations to the unit via conduits or pipes.
-If necessary, use vibration dampers. - Always lay fluid supply and return lines separately from one another.
+Ensure here: - Release devices to prevent liquid escapes must be provided and available. - That the pipeline installation is kept as short as possible.
+Use as few bends as possible, and if bends are necessary, use big radii! - Avoid transmitting vibrations to the unit via conduits or pipes.
+If necessary, use vibration dampers. - Route the return line with a continuous gradient of from 3 to 5° along the direction of flow.
+Make sure it can drain freely into the expansion tank! - Always lay fluid supply and return lines separately from one another.